aavegotchi/aavegotchi-wiki/posts/en/dao.md

 Token holders will receive rewards in GHST for active participation in this iteration of AavegotchiDAO.

 ## Participating in Governance
 I'm psyched up!
 So how do I participate in the AavegotchiDAO?
 Fren, we got you covered!

+First, you can participate in the discussions in the [AavegotchiDAO forum](https://dao.aavegotchi.com/).
+We welcome everyone!

-The [Aavegotchi Docs](https://docs.aavegotchi.com/overview/governance) details the list of DAO functions that members can call/use in order to implement changes that have been voted in.
+Second, the [Aavegotchi Docs](https://docs.aavegotchi.com/overview/governance) details the list of DAO functions that members can call/use in order to implement changes that have been voted in.
 For example, let's say that asUSD has been voted in as a [collateral type](/posts/atokens).
 AavegotchiDAO could implement the change by using the `addCollateralTypes()` function and specifying asUSD within the function.

 More details will be fleshed out once the game releases!

+## AavegotchiDAO Forum

+The AavegotchiDAO Governance Forum is powered by Discourse.
+Having this forum will help centralize discussion on important topics related to Aavegotchi game mechanics, funding requests, and other proposals.

+We hope that #GotchiGang can become a model for DAO-owned games in the future, so get involved and remember to be frenly to your fellows.

+The Forum can be found [here](https://dao.aavegotchi.com/).

 ## Voting